ochako222/obdII-python-cli/README.md

 # TODO:
-    1. Make auto select last available connection
-    2. Make all options in the first menu
+    1. Make possible to paste commands with small letter